SciarraColonna/CI2024_project-work/README.md

 ## Crossover and mutation
 The algorithm uses one type of crossover and two types of mutations.
 In particular:
-- the crossover acts on two parents and is based on subtrees swapping, where two children are produced, each one of them corresponds to one parent with the subtree swapped from the other parent
+- the **crossover** acts on two parents and is based on subtrees swapping, where two children are produced, each one of them corresponds to one parent with the subtree swapped from the other parent
-- the mutation can either be a simple swap mutation, where we randomly turn a function node into another function node or a terminal node into another therminal node, or it can be a collapse mutation, where we select a random subtree and we collapse it, substituting its root node with a random terminal node
+- the **mutation** can either be a simple swap mutation, where we randomly turn a function node into another function node or a terminal node into another therminal node, or it can be a collapse mutation, where we select a random subtree and we collapse it, substituting its root node with a random terminal node
+If the tree resulting from a crossover has a depth that is higher than the maximum one, its depth is reduced by a function that collapses the subtrees that are too deep.

+## General behavior
+The algorithm, being that it implements a steady-state approach where there is only one crossover at each generation, has a slow convergence which on the other hand is mor precise and gradual.
+The main iteration can sometimes be stuck in a long stagnation phase (1000 - 4000 stagnation level), especially in the second half of the execution (after 10.000 generations), but after this phases the algorithm usually finds new good solutions, reason for which there is not a maximum number of stagnation level after which the iteration stops before reaching the maximum number of generations (20.000 generations).<br>
+However, these stagnation phases have been significantly reduced with the methods of stagnation avoidance explained before.